notspecia/JavaScript/README.md

 ## TO FIX

-1. complete the documentation of the exesercise number 2 of the event-loop (section 9)
+1. section 10 (the-DOM) takes more notes about that

-2. section 10 (the-DOM) do the exercises and takes notes about that
+2. read the new section 11 (events-and-listeners), take some notes and do the exercise